- Download our Moving to Nigeria Guide (PDF)

-Nigeria's economy is still largely chained to its oil sector, which accounts for around 95 percent of its foreign exchange earnings, though the government is starting to take slow steps to diversify its economy.
-As a result, most expats working in Nigeria are in oil and mining companies or work in the banking, telecommunications and construction industries.
+Many expats work in the banking, telecommunications and construction industries.
 Popular expatriate jobs within these sectors include project management, business development, engineering, human resources management, IT systems management and chartered accountancy.

-Nigeria is notoriously associated with scams that pivot around job offers.
-For this reason, expats offered a position in Nigeria should confirm that the employer is legitimate by consulting with their local Nigerian embassy, and by attempting to contact expats on the ground.
+Note that Nigeria is notoriously associated with scams that pivot around job offers.
+For this reason, expats offered a position in Nigeria should confirm that the employer is legitimate by consulting with their local Nigerian embassy and by attempting to contact expats on the ground.

 Work culture in Nigeria

-With over 250 different ethnic groups and a multitude of foreign-owned multinational companies, expats working in Nigeria will find themselves in a very diverse, and mostly welcoming, business environment.
-However, adjusting to working life here may require a great deal of flexibility and patience, especially when it comes to dealing with local counterparts.
+With over 250 different ethnic groups and a multitude of foreign-owned multinational companies, expats working in Nigeria will find themselves in a very diverse and mostly welcoming business environment.
+Still, adjusting to working life here may require a great deal of flexibility and patience.

-The corporate structure in Nigeria is hierarchical and managers, and especially elders, are respected.
-It won't be long before expats find themselves a victim of the workforce policy on punctuality, "hurry up and wait”.
+It won't be long before expats find themselves a victim of the workforce policy on punctuality – “hurry up and wait”.
 The country functions at a relaxed pace, even when it comes to doing business, meaning that a meeting scheduled for 10am may very well only happen at 3pm, if at all.
-Prepare accordingly and learn to be as flexible as possible.
+This may not apply to all companies, and expats should prepare accordingly and learn to be as flexible as possible.